The Blog

 ‘Funny Girl’ — the highs and lows of the 60s

-When John Carey reviewed Nick Hornby’s ‘How To Be Good’ he famously compared Hornby to Dostoevsky – in talking about ‘The Idiot’ Carey observed that Hornby’s novel is ‘shorter, funnier, just as sharp in its human observation, and more realistic.’
-High praise indeed, and coming from Carey, a man of impeccable insight and judgement, it’s … Read more
+In what must have come as a surprise to many, John Carey, in his review of ‘How To Be Good’, compared Nick Hornby to Dostoevsky.
+Talking about ‘The Idiot’, Carey observed that Hornby’s novel is ‘shorter, funnier, just as sharp in its human observation, and more realistic.’
+High praise indeed, and coming from Carey, a … Read more

 What I don’t get about ‘Not Now Bernard’